ben-shepherd/larascript-framework/readme.md

 export default routes
 ```

-### [Section 3.1] Adding another routing file
+### [3.2] Adding another routing file

-- We will create a new routing file in `@src/app/routes/weather.ts` and create
-define endpoints using the example above.
+- We will create a new routing file in `@src/app/routes/weather.ts` and create endpoints using the example above.

 - Once created, your new routing file needs to be registed in a provider.